 - Applicants who are registered as a Local Business Enterprise will receive a rating bonus as per Section 14B of the Administrative Code.

-4.10.
-Recourse: At any stage, the selection of an artist or project proposal may be interrupted by a majority vote of the appropriate body.
+4. 9.
+Recourse: The issuance of an RFQ and convening of a review panel does not constitute an agreement by the Commission that any contract will actually be entered into by the City.
+At any stage, the selection of an artist or project proposal may be interrupted by a majority vote of the appropriate body.
 If this occurs, the following options are available.

 - Determine that the candidate pool has an insufficient number of qualified candidates and decline to select an artist or finalists.